 Giang Hoang is a multi-talented and versatile architectural, interior and landscape designer based in Los Angeles.
 Her purpose is to bring beauty into the world through her creative vision.
-Giang, which means "river" in Vietnamese, flows across many disciplines and has an impeccable eye for seeing beauty.
+Giang, which means "river" in Vietnamese, flows across many disciplines and has an eye for seeing beauty.
 A Renaissance woman, she is a self-taught painter, jewelry designer, and floral designer.
-She has interned for tastemaker & interior designer Kelly Wearstler and redesigned the former Frank Sintra house, where Marilyn Monroe also resided, for famed music producer/songwriter Max Martin.
+She has interned for tastemaker & interior designer Kelly Wearstler and redesigned the former Frank Sintra house, where Marilyn Monroe once resided, for famed music producer/songwriter Max Martin.
 The residence in West Hollywood was converted into a unique recording studio, where Martin writes his famous pop songs.
 She was an integral member of the architectural team that designed and managed the construction of a $48M mansion in Beverly Hills.
-She learned great design and construction from architect CJ Bonura, who previously worked for Frank Gehry.
+She studied great design and construction from architect CJ Bonura, who previously worked for Frank Gehry.